GoogleCloudPlatform/spanner-migration-tool/reverse_replication/ReverseReplicationUserGuide.md

     - roles/dataflow.developer
 5. Ensure that [golang](https://go.dev/dl/) (version 1.18 and above) is setup on the machine from which reverse replication flow will be launched.
 6. Ensure that gcloud authentication is done,refer [here](https://github.com/cloudspannerecosystem/harbourbridge/tree/master#before-you-begin).
-7. Ensure that the target Spanner instance ready
+7. Ensure that the target Spanner instance ready.
-8. Ensure that that [session file](https://github.com/cloudspannerecosystem/harbourbridge/tree/master#files-generated-by-harbourbridge) is uploaded to GCS (this requires a schema conversion to be done)
+8. Ensure that that [session file](https://github.com/cloudspannerecosystem/harbourbridge/tree/master#files-generated-by-harbourbridge) is uploaded to GCS (this requires a schema conversion to be done).
-9. [Source shards file](https://docs.google.com/document/d/1GmUIH0MjaCa1WxNAows_HxRQ1ViLEdqpz9mTPmXlsLI/edit#heading=h.w6ufdjdzqwrp) already uploaded to GCS
+9. [Source shards file](https://docs.google.com/document/d/1GmUIH0MjaCa1WxNAows_HxRQ1ViLEdqpz9mTPmXlsLI/edit#heading=h.w6ufdjdzqwrp) already uploaded to GCS.
 10. Resources needed for reverse replication incur cost.
 Make sure to read [cost](#cost).

 ## Launching reverse replication